Take the Chicago Cubs 8-Step Plan to Radio Greatness

 Apply it to radio: When each individual accepts their role with a great attitude, each player makes the organization stronger.
 Radio managers should never overlook or under-estimate the value of every member of the staff.
 Great moments on the air can be inspired by anyone.

 I don’t want anyone to ever go [on the field] afraid to make a physical mistake because that will lead to a mental mistake.

 Mistakes happen.
 Errors are inevitable.
 But we have to embrace the imprecations and failures.
 Playing it safe (avoiding mistakes) usually leads to mediocrity.

-The Cubs bought into these dual concepts from the start.
+The Cubs bought into these two related concepts from the start.
 Maddon again:

 Apply it to radio: A single goal with each individual truly accepting it as their own goal, solves a lot of problems.
 Great radio stations are often a feeling more than a collection of rules.
 Managers should be strong on guidelines and principles, but flexible on rules.
 That’s part of the concept of managing talent by Treating Them Like Dogs.

 Radio Greatness, Below The Circle